ikaru5/heimdall-contract/doc/validation/max.md

 The error message for `max` is dynamic and indicates the minimum limit.
 For a string, the message is "must have at least {maxCount} characters".
 For an array, the message is "must have at least {maxCount} elements".
 For a number, the message is "must be greater than or equal to {maxCount}".

-The `i18next` keys for these validation errors are `errors:max.String` for strings, `errors:max.Array` for arrays, and `errors:max.Number` for numbers.
-For internationalization (i18n), you can provide translations for these keys in your i18n resource bundle.
+When using a `customLocalization` callback, the translation keys for these validation errors are `errors:max.String` for strings, `errors:max.Array` for arrays, and `errors:max.Number` for numbers.
+For internationalization, you can provide translations for these keys through your `customLocalization` callback.

 [back to root](../../README.md#Documentation)